 Each of them had their own story.
 Researchers at the New England Aquarium knew each of their distinctive markings, their family tree, and their favourite hangouts.
-Here is the story of nine of the carcasses found this summer in Gulf of St. Lawrence waters.
+Here is the story of nine of the carcasses found during the summer of 2017 in Gulf of St. Lawrence waters.

 We thank the Anderson Cabot Center for Ocean Life at the New England Aquarium for the information.

 #3746 – Found on June 6, 2017– 10-year-old male

 #3746 will be infamous as the first right whale carcass found in the Gulf of St. Lawrence on June 6.
 The most recent visual identification of #3746 went back just a few months (April 23, 2017), when he was feeding in Cape Cod Bay.
 Other past observations were from the southeastern US, at a time when he was still a calf and dependent on his mother. #3746 had never been seen before in the Gulf of St. Lawrence.